DoubleARon96/Samcohoses/README.md

 1. Find the correct GitHub repository
 2. In the top right corner of the page, click the Fork button
-3. Your repository has now been 'Forked' and you have a copy to do what you want too.
+3. Your repository has now been 'Forked' and you have a copy to do what you want to.

 *Cloning the GitHub Repository*

 Cloning your repository will allow you to download a local version of the repository to be worked on.
 Cloning is a good way to back up your work and have a spare copy

 1. Find the relevant GitHub repository
 2. Press the arrow on the Code button
 3. Copy the link that is shown in the drop-down
 4. Now open Gitpod & select the directory location where you would like the clone created
-5. In the terminal type 'git clone' & then paste the link you copied in GitHub
+5. In the terminal type 'git clone' & then paste the link you copied into GitHub
 6. Press enter and your local clone will be created.

 ---